 What is a VPN?
 And why you should use a VPN on public Wi-Fi

 If you’ve ever wondered if it’s safe to use public Wi-Fi, you are not alone.
 In fact, according to the Norton Cybersecurity Insights Report, 6 in 10 consumers believe using public Wi-Fi is riskier than using a public restroom.
 And it is.
 Surfing the Web or transacting on an unsecured Wi-Fi network means you’re placing your private information and anonymity at risk.
-That’s why a virtual private network, better known as a VPN, is a must for anyone worried about online security and privacy.
+For those wondering, “What does VPN stand for?!”, it’s essentially a ‘Virtual Private Network’, a must for anyone worried about online security and privacy.

 Safety for every device.